ThingSet/thingset.github.io/docs/spec/v0.6/appl_data_structure.md

 Each data object in the tree is identified by a numeric ID and a name.
 The ID can be chosen by the firmware developer.
 The name is a short case-sensitive ASCII string containing only alphanumeric characters and underscores without any whitespace characters.

-An underscore as the first character is used to identify paths which are used internally by the protocol itself (e.g. configuration of publication messages).
+An underscore as the first character is used to identify so-called **overlays** which are used to store additional information for original data objects, e.g. metadata, min/max values or configuration of notifications.

 If used in the middle of the name, an underscore separates the description of the item and the unit (also see below).
 No additional underscores are allowed in the name.